tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 comments: true
 ---

-*Recently I did a [3-day workshop about Deep Learning for Natural Language Processing](https://github.com/tsdaemon/dl-nlp-2018).
+*Recently I did a [workshop about Deep Learning for Natural Language Processing](https://github.com/tsdaemon/dl-nlp-2018).
 Clearly, 3 days was not enough to cover all topics in this broad field, therefore I decided to create a series of practical tutorials about Neural Machine Translation in [PyTorch](https://pytorch.org/).
 In this series, I will start with a simple neural